 - Increase and improve big game populations through investments in habitat and conservation, including building more highway wildlife crossings to protect wildlife and motorists.

-- Increase the number of fish stocked in Colorado waters to above 90 million through hatchery modernization and renovations.
+- Increase the number of fish stocked in Colorado waters through hatchery modernization and renovations.

 - Reduce risks to life and property and sustain water-based recreation opportunities by reducing CPW’s dam maintenance and repair backlog by 50 percent.

-- Engage all outdoor recreationists, such as hikers, bikers, and wildlife watchers, in the maintenance of state lands and facilities and the management of wildlife.
+- Partner with outdoor recreationists, such as hikers, bikers, and wildlife watchers, to develop strategies for funding the maintenance of state lands and facilities and the management of wildlife.

-- Recruiting and retaining qualified employees to manage wildlife, park, recreational and aquatic resources.
+- Recruit and retain qualified employees to manage wildlife, park, recreational and aquatic resources.

 - Provide quality infrastructure at CPW properties by completing much needed construction and maintenance.

 - Stay educated!
 Learn about how you can be an advocate for Colorado's natural resources

 - Inform others!
 Share this information with your circle.